machadoprx/Pure-JAX-Transformer/README.md

 # chess_language_model

+A stateless, instanceless and probabily error prone Transformer implementation in JAX.
-An excuse to learn Jax
+Also an excuse to learn JAX.

 TODO:
 * Gradnorm